-1909.16(b)Copies of photographs and identifying
+1909.16(a) Copies of part or portions of a work.

-reproductions deposited for certain three- dimensional works.
-To certify copies of photographs or reproductions deposited in lieu of three-dimensional or over-size copies, a certification must be prepared which identifies the "certified copies" as reproductions deposited for certain threedimensional works. (cont'd) copies of photographs or identifying material deposited in lieu of copies.
+Copies of photographs and identifying reproductions deposited for certain three-dimensional works.
+To certify copies of photographs or reproductions deposited in lieu of three-dimensional or over-size copies, a special certification must be prepared which identifies the "certified copies" as copies of photographs or identifying material deposited in lieu of copies.
 In such cases all of the photographs or reproductions in a set should be reproduced, unless the request specifies that only certain ones are to be copied.
-In all cases, however, the material copied and certified should include the page or surface bearing the registration number and date of receipt of the deposit, if any, and also the page or surface showing the notice of copyright, if any.
-For some pre-1956 registrations where both threedimensional copies and photographs may be available, the Copyright Office will certify the photographs, unless the applicant specifically requests certification of the three-dimensional copies.
+In all cases, however, the material copied and certified should include the page or surface bearing the registration number and date of receipt of the deposit, and also the page or surface showing the notice of copyright, if any.
+For some pre-1956 registrations where both three-dimensional copies and photographs may be available, the Copyright Office will certify the photographs, unless the applicant specifically requests certification of the threedimensional copies.